Murder of Brenda Page: Press coverage

 The murder has been much covered in the media both at the time of the immediate investigation, and subsequently when Harrisson was first charged then convicted.
 The trial was the subject of a two-part documentary which first aired in January 2024, on BBC Two and BBC Scotland channels.
-It was also the subject of a podcast.
+It was also the subject of two podcasts.

 In January 2024, it was reported that the University of Aberdeen was planning to install a plaque to Dr Brenda Page's memory next to its laboratories and to plant a tree in her memory.